Seed Medley Bread | Oat-Free | Gluten-Free | Vegan | Yeast-Free

 Sunflower Seeds (their effect in bread)

 Have you ever noticed how sunflower seeds turn a little green in baked goods?
 It turns out that sunflower seeds contain chlorophyll, also known as chlorogenic acid.
-This acid reacts with the baking powder/soda in a recipe when heated and turns green.
+When heated, this acid reacts with the baking powder/soda in a recipe and turns green.
 I noticed this just around the surface of the sunflower seed.
 The loaf itself didn’t turn green.
 So, don’t mistake this for your bread going bad.

 Slashing / Scoring the Top of the Bread